-June 2 and the Worldwide Prodigal Prayer Day will be here in a few weeks.
+June 2 and the Worldwide Prodigal Prayer Day will be here in a few days.
 Those of us who love and pray for prodigals prepare our hearts to bring our wandering loved ones and the thousands on the “pray-for” list to the throne of grace.
-This year our theme will be By the Spirit and this week we look at our Warrior in the battle.
+This year our theme will be By the Spirit and this week we look at power for the journey.
 You are welcome to join us.

 Our theme verse is Zechariah 4:6: “Not by might nor by power, but by my Spirit…”

 Dear Lover of Prodigals,

 How many times have I said to the Lord, “You think I am stronger than I am.
 I am too weak.
 I can’t do this!”

 Do what?
 Keep going.
 Listen to one more lie.
 Lower my voice.
 Find an effective consequence.
 Meet with the principal one more time.
 Get yelled at again.
 Love unconditionally.
 Maintain hope.
 On and on….

 God’s response always runs something like this: “Actually, Judy, you don’t know how totally weak you are.
 No, you can’t do ‘this.’
 In fact, you can’t do anything.
 Dealing with, helping, surviving your prodigal is impossible for you.”